maidsafe/rfcs/text/0042-launcher-api-v0.6/api/structured_data.md

 The asymmetric encryption is detailed in the [safe_core low level api RFC](https://github.com/maidsafe/rfcs/blob/master/text/0041-low-level-api/0041-low-level-api.md)

-The tag_type and Id combination is needed for fetching the Structured Data from the network.
+The type_tag and Id combination is needed for fetching the Structured Data from the network.

 The Id is a base64 string representing [u8; 32] array.